Jaseci-Labs/jaseci/docs/docs/internals/spec/jaclang.md

 ## Red Pill: Concepts, Semantics, and Features for Realizing Data Spatial Programming

-### Main Architypes of Jac
+This section of the Jac language specification dives into the composition of how the data spatial programming model is achieved through Jac's four primary architypes: objects, nodes, edges, and walkers.
+These architypes represent various categories of the notion of a traditional class, each with its unique traits and functionalities.

-This section of the Jac language specification dives into the composition of its four primary architypes: objects, nodes, edges, and walkers.
-These architypes represent various categories of traditional class notions, each with its unique traits and functionalities.
+### Main Components of an Architype in Jac

 Across all architypes in Jac, there are three main types of fields: has variables, data spatial abilities, and method abilities.